Sledmine/tweakbox/README.md

 # Building
-Some of the scripts on this repository are modular projects that need to be bundled with other lua modules to work, you can bundle them using [Mercury](https://github.com/Sledmine/Mercury) using the following commands:
+Some of the scripts on this repository are modular projects that need to be bundled with other lua modules to work, you can bundle them with [Mercury](https://github.com/Sledmine/Mercury) using the following commands:

 ```